evangilst/homeyavr/README.md

-## Marantz / Denon support to you Homey.
+## Marantz / Denon support to your Homey.

 Currently working:
 - power commands (on,off,standby)